learn-co-curriculum/phase-0-css-fundamentals-lab/README.md

 ## Link an External CSS File

-As usual, we need to make sure our HTML is loading our stylesheet.
+As usual, we need to make sure our HTML is loading our style sheet.

 We have two options: